-- Health care hubs needed in our local communities with walk-in access for a range of services all on one site. - People with language or communication difficulties find accessing primary care services a challenge. - Migrants with no access to public funds find it hard to register with a GP, so have to present in crisis to A&E - More investment is needed in social care services - The transition from Children and Adolescent Mental Health Services to adult mental health services is not good enough and causes delay in treatment and stress to the family.
+- People with language or communication difficulties find accessing primary care services a challenge. - Migrants with no access to public funds find it hard to register with a GP, so have to present in crisis to A&E - More investment is needed in social care services - The transition from Children and Adolescent Mental Health Services to adult mental health services is not good enough and causes delay in treatment and stress to the family.